-- 1. To increase student achievement on the STAAR and TPRI - 2.
+- 1. To increase student achievement on MCLASS - 2.
 To maintain high academic expectations of students - 3.
-To reduce the achievement gap among disaggregated student populations on the STAAR and TPRI - 4.
-To increase the achievement of special populations students on the STAAR and TPRI
+To reduce the achievement gap among disaggregated student populations on MCLASS - 4.
+To increase the achievement of special populations students on the MCLASS

 To provide the academic foundation that enables: